Sala Burton: Personal life

 Galante married Irving Lipschultz.
 Together, they had one daughter, Joy.
 They divorced in 1951.
 Galante met her second husband Phillip Burton at a California Young Democrats convention in 1950.
 They were married from 1953 until Phillip Burton's death in 1983.
 They raised her daughter, Joy, together.

 Phillip & Sala Burton High School, on the site of the former Woodrow Wilson High School in San Francisco, is named after the couple.

-Death and succession
+Death and legacy

 Burton died from colon cancer on February 1, 1987, in Washington, D.C., and was buried in the San Francisco National Cemetery in the Presidio.
-She was succeeded in the resultant special election in the 5th congressional district by Nancy Pelosi, who has represented similar California districts ever since.